Psychosomatic Pain Removal

 Chronic pain is viewed by the medical profession and most of us in the western world as a mechanical one.
 If we have a pain we assume something is broken.
 Of course we can damage bones, bruise and cut ourselves etc causing physical damage.
 But have you ever wondered how, simply bending over in the shower or sitting in a car too long can cripple us?
 How can typing, swinging a tennis or golf club (repetitive strain injury) or anything that we’ve done pain free all our lives suddenly cause us severe and persistent pain?

 If you look at chronic back pain for example.
-When a sufferer complains of back pain they have an X-ray or MRI scan which usually shows a herniated, degenerated or bulging disc.
+When a sufferer complains of back pain they have an X-ray or MRI scan which usually shows degeneration in one form or another.
 The logical conclusion is that this is what is ‘causing’ the pain!
 But if you were to scan a group of healthy peoples backs about 50% of them will exhibit signs of wear and tear accredited to back pain before the age of 50.
 At 65 that figure rises to 100%.
 So why aren’t those people racked with pain?

 Of course chronic pain is not only located in the back, it can be located anywhere in joints, tendons, tissues and nerve endings.
 For some it can move locations.
 It can vary in intensity and flare such as in the case of migraines.

 How do I know what is causing my chronic pain?

 Of course serious medical conditions like cancer should always be ruled out by a medical professional before you start to look elsewhere for answers to your pain.
 Self diagnosis is never a good idea when pain or discomfort is an issue.
 When potentially serious issues have been ruled out where do you go?

 Can my chronic pain be maintained by my mind.